 People living with dementia want to continue to do the things they enjoy and participate fully in community life.
 However, following diagnosis many feel socially excluded.
-Support from local retailers to provide a dementia friendly environment can encourage greater participation of people living with dementia and their carers in social activity.
+Support from local retailers to provide a dementia friendly environment can mean people living with dementia and their carers can live well in their community.

 Dementia currently affects more than 459,000 Australians and is the second leading cause of death in Australia with no cure.
 Victoria had approximately 96,789 people living with dementia in 2016, with 4 of the 7 eastern metropolitan region local government areas ranked within the top 10 in regards to prevalence of dementia in 2016: Monash (3), Whitehorse (4), Boroondara (5), and Manningham (10) (NATSEM 2016).

 With a “nothing about us, without us” philosophy, this collaboration of organisations, carers and people living with dementia co-designed resources to make Forest Hill a place where people living with dementia, and their family and friends, feel supported to participate in their community

 The resources can be used to support local cafes and other retailers in Forest Hill to become dementia friendly “anytime”.
 Cafe and retail staff and management can learn essential skills to feel more confident interacting with people living with dementia, and make small changes to the business’ physical environment to help people living with dementia feel comfortable and welcome.

 Apart from the Inner East PCP, other organisations involved were the Whitehorse City Council, Carrington Health, Uniting and Villa Maria Catholic Homes.

 Watch and hear more about our co-design experience on YouTube